sass/sass/proposal/color-4-new-spaces.md

 * Let `space-name` be an unquoted lowercase string of `color`'s space name.

+* If `color` has a clamped channel whose value is out-of-bounds:

+  * Let `xyz` be the result of [converting] `color` into the `xyz` color space.

+  * Emit "color-mix(in ", followed by `space-name`, ", ", the result of
+    serializing `xyz`, and then " 100%, black)".

+  > This syntax effectively converts the `xyz` color back into the original
+  > color space.
+The second argument to `color-mix()` is irrelevant when the
+  > first color has weight 100%, so implementations are free to change it (for
+  > example, an implementation might use "red" instead to minimize bytes).

 * Let `known-space` be the result of [looking up a known color space] with a `name` of `space-name`.